NordicTrack Commercial Treadmill

 Horizon Fitness makes some of the best home treadmills in the business.
 Their Studio Series Advanced Training Treadmills are towards the more expensive end of treadmills on this list, but we think they’re well worth the investment.
 One of the big differences between this and a cheaper treadmill is the size and sturdiness of the frame.
 Made from aluminum plastic, it feels completely solid, even when you’re running at full tilt.
 Plus, the control panel and handles are so massive they have two storage compartments and a tablet holder built into the design.

 Speaking of controls, the Horizon Fitness Studio Series Advanced Training Treadmill has so many, you’ll need a couple of days to get the hang of it.
 In addition to the buttons underneath the LCD screen, it has two joysticks which allow you to change the pace and incline easily while running.
 If you can afford it, we’d seriously recommend considering this treadmill – you’ll never have to visit a gym again.
+You may also like some of these amazing under desk treadmills from our list, so check them out.

 20” x 60” running belt